yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Common/Weston.rst

 Weston client examples can run from the command line on a serial port console or an SSH console.
 After launching Weston, the user should be able to use the keyboard and the mouse for various controls.

+The ``WAYLAND_DISPLAY`` variable informs clients what socket they should interact with.
+Typically these sockets are under the ``XDG_RUNTIME_DIR``, allowing ``WAYLAND_DISPLAY`` to be a file name.
+The ``WAYLAND_DISPLAY`` variable can also be a full path to the socket.

+Applications stated from terminal sessions running under the Weston process will have this variable set automatically.
+If it is not set automatically and the process is running under the same user as Weston, then you should only have to set ``WAYLAND_DISPLAY`` to :file:`wayland-{X}`.
+Here ``X`` is the session number, which should start at 1 and increment for each simultaneous instance of Weston started.

+Do not set the ``XDG_RUNTIME_DIR`` variable to any other user's runtime directory.
+This will cause issues with other applications.
+If that user can interact with another users socket, point ``WAYLAND_DISPLAY`` to the full path of the socket instead.
+For example ``WAYLAND_DISPLAY=/run/user/1000/wayland-1`` allows an application to interact with user ID 1000's session.

 .. code-block:: console